SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 ## Task 1: Provisioning a Virtual Machine

-1. Start an instance of Ubuntu 16.04 with 2 VCPUs (remember to inject the keypair you created).
+1. Start an instance of Ubuntu 16.04 with 2 VCPUs (remember to inject the keypair you created in Task 0).
 2. Assign a floating IPs to the instance.
 3. Access the instance using a SSH client (or if you are using Windows, using Putty) and install the program “cowsay”.
 4. Open port 4567 on the instance.